rails/rails/guides/source/command_line.md

 With just three commands we whipped up a Rails server listening on port 3000.
 Go to your browser and open "http://localhost:3000":http://localhost:3000, you will see a basic Rails app running.

-INFO: You can also use the alias "s" to start the server: <tt>rails s</tt>.
+INFO: You can also use the alias "s" to start the server: `rails s`.

 The server can be run on a different port using the +-p+ option.
 The default development environment can be changed using +-e+.